digitaldickinson/windowpains/README.md

-## WindowPains — Overview
+## WindowPain — Overview

-WindowPains is a browser-based tool for cross-checking assessments against the mega-checking window spreadsheets.
+WindowPain is a browser-based tool for cross-checking assessments against the mega-checking window spreadsheets.
 It runs entirely on your own machine, so nothing is uploaded to a server, and no student data ever leaves your computer.
 No GDPR issues.

 It's a single HTML file, no installation: open it in a browser and go.